ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 error processing the Capsule Protocol, as defined in {{Section 3.3 of !HTTP-DGRAM=RFC9297}}.

-If the uncompressed context is closed, the proxy MUST NOT open new compressed contexts.
-In such a case, the proxy opening contexts results in tuples not desired by the client reaching it thereby nullifying the IP restriction property of uncompressed compression close as described in
+If the uncompressed Context ID is closed, the proxy MUST NOT open new compressed Context IDs.
+This would otherwise result in the proxy opening Context IDs not desired by the client, and nullify the IP restriction property of closing the uncompressed Context ID as described in
 {{restricting-ips}}.
+Note that compressed Context IDs that were established prior to the closing of the uncompressed Context ID are not impacted.

 Only one Context ID can be used per IP-port tuple.
+Endpoints MUST NOT register a Context ID for a tuple for which there is already an existing Context ID.
+This can however happen if both endpoints register Context IDs simultaneously for the same tuple before learning that the peer also opened one.
 If an endpoint detects that both it and its peer have opened a Context ID for the same tuple, the endpoint MUST close the Context ID that was opened by the proxy.
 If an endpoint receives a COMPRESSION_ASSIGN capsule whose tuple matches another open Context ID that was opened by its peer, it MUST treat the capsule as malformed.

 Endpoints MAY pre-emptively use Context IDs not yet acknowledged by the peer via COMPRESSION_ACK, knowing that those HTTP Datagrams can be dropped if